Table of Contents

-As sport, music, dance and other similar activities are popular with children of all ages, the costs associated with these can be quite significant over a long period of time.
+As sport, music, dance, and other similar activities are popular with children of all ages, the costs associated with these can be quite significant over a long period of time.

-This process often results in the parties reaching a compromise on issues such as extra-curricular activities, payment of insurance and medical bills, cost of school items (uniforms, books, equipment, etc.) and school fees.
+This process often results in the parties reaching a compromise on issues such as extra-curricular activities, payment of insurance and medical bills, cost of school items (uniforms, books, equipment, etc.), and school fees.

-If the mediation process fails, a party may apply to the Child Support Agency who has the authority to determine which party is responsible for the payment of private school fees and how this payment is to be shared.
+If the mediation process fails, a party may apply to the Child Support Agency which has the authority to determine which party is responsible for the payment of private school fees and how this payment is to be shared.

 Importantly, the Family Court will only deal with non-periodic payments (for categories of costs mentioned above) only after mediation and Child Support Agency rulings have been exhausted.
 This is to ensure the Court is no backdated with smaller items that should be resolved in a settlement.

 If you find that an agreement cannot be reached and you need legal advice about your options, please do not hesitate to speak with one of our accredited family law specialists today.